 Now, we want to set the same conditional formatting in column E.

-- Select any of the columns where the Conditional Formatting existed and go to the Format Painter.
+- Select any of the columns where the Conditional Formatting exists and go to the Format Painter.

 - Eventually, click on any cell of the required column where you want to put the formatting.
 You will get a proper idea by seeing the GIF below.